youha-info/next-batch-router/README.md

 ## Why do I need it?

-With `next/router`, below code does not work.
+With `next/router`, the code below doesn't work.

 We expect query string to result in `?a=1&b=2`, but it results in `?a=1` or `?b=2`